programmatordev/fluent-validator/README.md

 }
 ```

-Constraints autocompletion is available (i.e., constraints will be suggested as you type them) but, as a rule of thumb,
+Constraints autocompletion is available in IDEs like PhpStorm (i.e., constraints will be suggested as you type them).
-the chained method name should be the same as the original Symfony constraint class name but with a lowercased first letter.
+As a rule of thumb, the chained method name should be the same as the original Symfony constraint class name,
+but with a lowercased first letter.

 - `NotBlank` => `notBlank`
 - `All` => `all`
-- `PasswordStrenght` => `passwordStrength`
+- `PasswordStrength` => `passwordStrength`
 - ...and so on.

 For more information about all available constraints, check the [Constraints](#constraints) section below.